Lou Gerstner: Personal life and death

+Prior to his death, Gerstner lived in Hobe Sound, Florida.
+He died in Jupiter, Florida, on December 27, 2025, at the age of 83.

 Honors

-In recognition of his work on behalf of public education, as well as his business accomplishments, Gerstner was awarded the designation of honorary Knight Commander of the British Empire by Queen Elizabeth II in June 2001.

-Gerstner was elected to the National Academy of Engineering in 1999 for technical leadership in enhancing the competitiveness of U.S. industry and serves as a fellow of the American Academy of Arts and Sciences.
+Gerstner was elected to the National Academy of Engineering in 1999 for technical leadership in enhancing the competitiveness of U.S. industry and was a fellow of the American Academy of Arts and Sciences.
 In 2008, Gerstner received the Legend in Leadership Award from the Yale School of Management.
-The University of Rochester’s Simon School of Business awarded him their Executive of the Year Award in 2013.
+The University of Rochester's Simon School of Business awarded him their Executive of the Year Award in 2013.

-Gerstner has been awarded multiple honorary doctorates.
+Gerstner was awarded multiple honorary doctorates.
 He was awarded honorary Doctor of Laws from Wake Forest, Brown University, and Notre Dame.
 In addition, he received honorary Doctor of Science from the American Museum of Natural History and the Gerstner Graduate School of Biomedical Science at Memorial Sloan Kettering Cancer Center.
 Gerstner also received an honorary Doctor of Humane Letters from Dartmouth College.

-He has received numerous awards for his work in education, among them the Cleveland E. Dodge Medal for Distinguished Service to Education from Teachers College, Columbia University, and the Distinguished Service to Science and Education award from the American Museum of Natural History.
+He received numerous awards for his work in education, among them the Cleveland E. Dodge Medal for Distinguished Service to Education from Teachers College, Columbia University, and the Distinguished Service to Science and Education award from the American Museum of Natural History.
+Gerstner was awarded the designation of honorary Knight Commander of the British Empire by Queen Elizabeth II in June 2001 in recognition of his work on behalf of public education, as well as his business accomplishments.